Why Is Billionaire Investor & Former Gold Skeptic Sam Zell Buying Gold?

 The state has a fairly well-known history of gold prospecting, ranging from small post-Civil War efforts to two short-lived mines that closed in 1901.
 (Despite popular culture’s examples, most gold prospectors don’t get rich.)
 Over the last century, there haven’t been any serious projects to find, let alone excavate, Minnesotan gold.
 According to both state officials and industry experts, the issue lies not with availability, but rather profitability and obtaining licenses.

 Don Elsenheimer, a senior geologist at the Minnesota Department of Natural Resources (DNR), explained some of the practicalities of gold mining.
 Gold deposits in the area would need to be clustered, rather than scattered, for a mining company to start a profitable dig.
 How much gold might be waiting for discovery?
 Elsenheimer said:

 As for any estimates on how much gold or how many developable gold deposits there are (or may be) within the state?
 That’s not a million-dollar question.
 More like a multibillion dollar one (given the price of gold these days).

 Despite producing 75% of domestic iron ore, non-iron mining operations require a “mineral lease” issued by the state.
 Nearly 200 companies in the area already have one.
 Then, regulatory hurdles start at the exploration process and climb exponentially as a company comes closer to striking the earth.
 Very few miners get to this point, according to the DNR, despite the plentiful benefits to the state’s economy should a gold mine open.

 Of the several miners interested in the area, the furthest along so far is the PolyMet mine near Hoyt Lakes, and its representatives believe that their project could produce more than 370,000 ounces of gold and platinum (if the state greenlights it).
-We wish them the best of luck.2021, bloomberg, gold as investment, inflation
+We wish them the best of luck.2021, bloomberg, Featured, gold as investment, inflation